 - Analysis of the periodic information that TRs submit to ESMA.

 In order to facilitate ESMA’s ongoing supervision of TRs on a consistent basis, TRs are requested to submit information to ESMA in accordance with the Guidelines on periodic information and notification of material changes to be submitted to ESMA by Trade Repositories.
-The Guidelines clarify the format and frequency of the different categories of information which ESMA expects to receive in its role as supervisor of TRs registered in accordance with EMIR and/or SFTR, and are supplemented by the following relevant templates to be used by TRs when submitting the information:
+The Guidelines clarify the format and frequency of the different categories of information which ESMA expects to receive in its role as supervisor of TRs registered in accordance with EMIR and/or SFTR, and are supplemented by the following relevant templates to be used by TRs when submitting the information.
+These templates have been last updated on 6 December 2022 (v2):

 ESMA has the power to take appropriate enforcement action where it discovers a breach of the EMIR or SFTR Regulation.
 These actions can include, among others, the imposition of fines or the withdrawal of registration.
 See also EC delegated act on fines and penalties for TRs.